-Improving the health of older aged care workers28 October 2019
+Improving the health of older aged care workers

-Our findings suggest that the health of older aged care workers can be improved—and in some instances, working lives extended—through three measures.
+This study suggests that the health of older aged care workers could be improved—including extending work lives for some—through three measures:

 - mandatory minimum hours of care per client in residential facilities